-Windows 10 is perhaps the last operating system from Microsoft.
-The new operating system is being offered as a free upgrade to Windows 8.1 and Windows 7 users, for the first year, and will be supported for ten years by Microsoft.
+Windows 10 is being offered as a free upgrade to Windows 8.1 and Windows 7 users, for the first year, and will be supported for ten years by Microsoft.
 The new operating system has a lot to offer including some great new features.
 Let us check out some Windows 10 tips and tricks that will help you get the best out of it.

 Besides Control Panel, Windows 10 has an easy to use PC Settings window where you can easily change and control the settings related to Windows Updates, Networks, Apps, etc. Manage your System, change Network and Internet Settings, change Windows 10 Privacy settings, manage your Devices, Personalize your PC, manage your User Accounts, set your Time & language, use tools for the differently abled and manage Windows Update and Security here.
 To know what all changes you can make from PC Settings window, read How to open and use Windows 10 Settings app.